saraswatdinesh/Mutual_fund_analysis/README.md

 **Data Gathering and Data Preparation**

-Scrape the Yahoo finance website for the BSE historical month-on-month details, and calculate the return percentage, and build the profile of the historical data.
+Scrape the Yahoo finance website for the BSE historical month-on-month details, calculate the return percentage, and build the profile of the historical data.

 Mock up the data with the provided SIP amount, expected rate of return, tenure in months, if planning to increase the SIP, if yes then when and what percentage.